Seventeen (American magazine)

-Seventeen is an American bimonthly teen magazine based in New York City.
-The magazine's reader-base is 13-to-19-year-old females.
-It is published by New York City-based Hearst Magazines and debuted in New York City in August 1944.
-It began as a publication geared toward inspiring teen girls to become model workers and citizens.
-Soon after its debut, Seventeen took a more fashion- and romance-oriented approach in presenting its material, while promoting self-confidence in young women.
-It was first published based in New York City on September 1944 by Walter Annenberg's Triangle Publications and The Atlantic Monthly Company in 1944 to 1946.
+Seventeen is an American bimonthly teen fashion magazine headquartered in New York City.
+The publication targets a demographic of 11-to-21-year-old females and is owned by Hearst Magazines.
+Established in 1944, the magazine originally aimed to inspire teen girls to become model workers and citizens.
+However, it soon shifted its focus to a more fashion- and romance-oriented approach while still emphasizing the importance of self-confidence in young women.
+Alongside its primary themes, Seventeen also reports the latest news about celebrities.

-Seventeen history
+History

-The first publisher in New York City of Seventeen, Helen Valentine, provided teenaged girls with working-woman role models and information about their personality development and overall growth.
+Seventeen was founded by publisher Walter Annenberg, owner of Triangle Publications, based upon a suggestion by editor Helen Valentine.
+Working from New York, she provided teenaged girls with working-woman role models and information about their personality development and overall growth.
 Seventeen enhanced the role of teenagers as consumers of popular culture.
 The concept of "teenager" as a distinct demographic originated in that era.
 In July 1944, King Features Syndicate began running the comic strip Teena, created by cartoonist Hilda Terry, in which a typical teenager's life was examined.
 Teena ran internationally in newspapers for 20 years.

 After Seventeen was launched in New York City in September 1944, Estelle Ellis Rubenstein, the magazine's promotion director, introduced advertisers to the life of teenaged girls through Teena, selling advertising in Seventeen at the same time.
 From 1945 to 1946, the magazine surveyed teen girls to better understand the magazine's audience.
 The magazine became an important source of information to manufacturers seeking guidance on how to satisfy consumer demand among teenagers.
 Today, the magazine entertains and promotes self-confidence in young women.

 Sylvia Plath submitted nearly 50 pieces to Seventeen before her first short story, "And Summer Will Not Come Again", was accepted and published in the August 1950 issue.

 Joyce Walker became the first black model to be featured on the cover of Seventeen in July 1971.
 In 1981, Whitney Houston was also featured on the cover of the magazine.

-New York City-based News Corporation bought Triangle in 1988 and sold Seventeen to K-III Communications (later Primedia) in 1991.
+New York City-based News Corporation bought Triangle in 1988 and sold Seventeen to K-III Communications (now Rent Group) in 1991.
 In 1999 Linda Platzner was named Publisher and then President of the Seventeen magazine group.
 Primedia sold the magazine to New York City-based Hearst in a process led by Platzner in 2003.
-Seventeen remains popular on newsstands today despite greater competition.

 In 2010, writer Jamie Keiles conducted "The Seventeen Magazine Project", an experiment in which she followed the advice of Seventeen magazine for 30 days.
 In 2012, in response to reader protests against the magazine's airbrushing its models' photos, Seventeen ended its practice of using digital photo manipulation to enhance published photographs.
-(See more below under Controversy).